codership/documentation/galeracluster/source/statetransfer.rst

   Some of these methods, such as **xtrabackup** can be made non-blocking on the donor.
 They are supported through a scriptable SST interface.

-.. seealso:: For more information on the particular methods available for State Snapshot Transfers, see the :ref:`Comparison <comparison-of-state-transfer-methods>`.
+.. seealso:: For more information on the particular methods available for State Snapshot Transfers, see the :ref:`Comparison of State Transfer Methods <state-transfer-methods>`.

 You can set which State Snapshot Transfer method a node uses from the confirmation file.
 For example: